Ylgr/new-whyelsetheyare-blog/source/_posts/security-smart-contract-chapter-4-maintain.md

 * Implementing automated security measures, such as pausing the contract, notifying developers, or rolling back transactions if suspicious activity or vulnerabilities are detected.

 ## Sentinel

+When thinking about maintainers, the things be most people thinking about is notification, right?
+This role be responsibility by Sentinel.

+There are three type of Sentinel that is:

+- Contract Sentinels use on-chain data to monitor smart contract activity and trigger alerts or actions based on specific events or conditions.
+Some use cases for Contract Sentinels include:
+    - Detecting and alerting developers to unusual or potentially malicious activity, such as large token transfers, repeated failed transactions, or unauthorized function calls.
+    - Triggering automated responses to specific events or conditions, like pausing the contract, rolling back transactions, or executing corrective actions.
+    - Monitoring key performance indicators (KPIs) and providing insights into the contract's usage, such as user growth, transaction volume, or token distribution.

+- Forta Sentinels use off-chain data, such as transaction data, logs, events, and external data sources, to analyze and detect anomalies, vulnerabilities, or suspicious activity in smart contracts.
+Some use cases for Forta Sentinels include:
+    - Identifying and alerting developers to potential vulnerabilities, such as reentrancy attacks, front-running, or price oracle manipulation.
+    - Analyzing historical transaction data to detect patterns or trends that could indicate issues, like excessive gas usage, spam transactions, or address concentration.
+    - Integrating with third-party services, like oracles, data providers, or security scanners, to enhance the security analysis and threat detection capabilities.

+- Forta Local Mode Sentinels create a simulated environment for developers to run and test Forta Sentinels during the development process, allowing them to identify and fix potential security and performance issues before deployment.
+Some use cases for Forta Local Mode Sentinels include:
+    - Running security checks and vulnerability scans during the development process to catch potential issues early.
+    - Testing the smart contract against known attack vectors and edge cases to ensure it behaves as expected and is resistant to common threats.
+    - Analyzing the smart contract's performance and gas usage to optimize its efficiency and reduce deployment costs.